 Despite the early game crunch, BDSM is filled with a ton of enjoyable little quirks that keep you invested in the world and story.
 Lou is a highly enjoyable protagonist.
 His brash, hedonistic personality seeps out not through just the writing, but his actions as well.

 Picking up any items lying about will elicit comments like “I saw it first!”
 The vending machines that dispense your healing booze could probably be activated by the push of a button, but Lou takes the swifter approach of a headbutt, every time.

 As with the combat, there are a few early installment rough patches.
 Some on-screen suggestions never leave the screen and refuse to close.
 When you swig your milk to heal the enemies just stand there and wait for you.
 This is understandable, as you need to be able to complete the drinking animation.
 Still, it certainly feels odd that suddenly the hordes trying to kill you all want to take a three-second breather.

 Big Drunk Satanic Massacre shows a ton of promise already, with its fantastically fun premise.
 The game has a truly interesting take on a devil-themed story mixed in with a hefty dose of humor.

-On a mechanical level there’s definitely room for the game to tighten up, and we’ll have to wait to see what improvements the game undergoes before its release on September 26.
+On a mechanical level there’s definitely room for the game to tighten up, and we’ll have to wait to see what improvements the game undergoes before its release on September 26 [As of September 19, Cliqist was informed that the release date has been moved to October 10, where it will release on PC, PS4, and Switch.].
 If you think BDSM could be your vice, check out the gameplay trailer below.